-- Outcome 1 Students read increasingly complex texts for understanding, interpretation, critical analysis and pleasure. - Outcome 2 Students write increasingly sophisticated and sustained texts to communicate accurately, imaginatively, creatively, interpretively and critically - Outcome 3 Students speak and listen in formal and informal situations with a broadening understanding of audience, purpose and context. - Outcome 4 Students engage with print, visual and digital texts with critical awareness of the features and structures of those texts.
+Outcome 1 Read increasingly complex texts for understanding, interpretation, critical analysis and pleasure.

+Outcome 2 Write increasingly sophisticated and sustained texts to communicate ideas accurately, imaginatively, creatively, interpretively and critically.

+Outcome 3 Use multimodal skills and strategies for responding to and composing a wide range of texts in different formats and technologies.

-GEOGRAPHY YEAR 9 2022
+GEOGRAPHY YEAR 9 2023